bbwithpointers/bbwithpointers/README.md

 - :vulcan_salute: Hi there, I’m Bruno, or bbwithpointers.
 - 👀 I’m interested in back-end systems, APIs, clean code and making friends.
-- 🌱 I’m currently learning more about PHP/Laravel
+- 🌱 I’m currently learning more about PHP/Laravel (learning in public on https://dev.to/bbwithpointers)
 - 💞️ I’m looking to collaborate on open-source projects, Decentralized apps and blockchain
 - 📫 How to reach me: by e-mail